 When we take the time to write about something, we are forced to think clearly and critically.
 The process of writing about what you’ve read will help you understand the text more deeply.

-You could simply write a review about whether you loved it or hated it and why.
+You could simply write a review about whether you loved it or disliked a book and why.
 You could also write a synopsis, rehashing the story in your own words.
-These are useful exercises (and you can, of course, use them any number of ways–such as publishing your reviews on Amazon or Goodreads to help your fellow readers and writers).
+These are useful exercises (and you can, of course, use them any number of ways — such as publishing your reviews on Amazon or Goodreads to help your fellow readers and writers).

 These journal prompts encourage you to examine what you’ve read from a writer’s perspective.
 You can explore these in your journal to better understand what makes a story work.
 Choose the prompts that deal with areas of writing that you’re struggling with.
 Use them over and over with different books you read and learn something new every time.

 - How did the book make you feel?
 Were you sad?
 Scared?
 Intrigued?

 - What was it about the book that evoked an emotional response from you?
 Was it the characters?
 The plot?

 - Did you feel like an observer, or were you pulled into the story, more like a participant?

 - How did the author build tension?
 Write down each pinnacle or event that led to the final climax.

 - Was the book a page-turner?
 What were the hooks or cliffhangers that made you want to keep reading?

 - What was uniquely likable about the protagonist?
 What made the antagonist bothersome or despicable?